-If you get the shot within the first seven days of starting your period, you are protected immediately.
-Otherwise, you need to use backup protection for the first week.
-You are also protected immediately if you get the shot within three weeks of giving birth.
+If you get the shot within five days of starting your period or within five days of giving birth, you are protected immediately.
+Otherwise, you need to use a backup contraception method for the first week.

-Most women taking the shot get progressively lighter periods over time.
-Many end up stopping their periods entirely after one year of after one year of use, which is perfectly safe.
-However, some women do get longer, heavier periods.
+Most women taking the shot have progressively lighter periods.
+Your period may even end up stopping entirely after you have received the shot for a year or longer.
+This is perfectly safe.
+Other women may get longer, heavier periods.

 Less common side effects of the shot include:

-Women who use Depo-Provera may also experience temporary bone thinning, which increases the longer you use this form of birth control.
-Bone thinning will stop when you stop using the shot.
-Doctors recommend taking supplements and eating foods rich in calcium and vitamin D to help protect your bones.
-There is no evidence that this temporary bone thinning causes health problems later in life.
+Women who use Depo-Provera may also experience decreased bone density.
+This happens more the longer you use it and stops when you stop using the shot.
+You will recover some bone mineral density after you stop using the shot, but you may not have full recovery.
+Your doctor may recommend you take calcium supplements and eat foods rich in calcium and vitamin D to help protect your bones.

 Though rare, serious side effects can occur.
-You should seek immediate medical attention if you begin experiencing the following symptoms while using the shot:
+You should seek immediate medical attention if you start having the following symptoms while you’re on the birth control shot: